Universeshmily/flixster-android-closedcaptions/README.md

 Flixster Closed Captioning Library
 ==================================

-Android library for handling closed captioning with appropriate SMTPE-TT/TTML files.
+Android library for handling closed captioning alongside video with appropriate SMTPE-TT/TTML files.
 Please take a look at the following classes to get started:

 ###### CaptionedPlayer
 A class that should be extended by the Activity you wish to control displaying captions.